 How many people claim social assistance?

-On average, there were 43,300 cases (families and single adults) and 67,400 beneficiaries (individual claimants, their partners, and dependent children) in Manitoba’s Employment and Income Assistance program in 2020-21.
+On average, there were 43,200 cases (families and single adults) and 67,400 beneficiaries (individual claimants, their partners, and dependent children) in Manitoba’s Employment and Income Assistance program in 2020-21.
 This is the second year of decreases in both social assistance cases and beneficiaries breaks a trend of steady increases in Manitoba that dates back to 2007-08.